ibis-hdl/compiler/Readme.md

 - **FixMe**: Before main's init() there is no text style/color functionality even in the stacktrace_{gdb,boost} functions.

+- Make position_cache std::string_view aware.
+The position_cache owns the HDL file
+  contents as string, so there is no reason the cope with std::string::iterator everywhere.
+This does influence other code parts apart of position_cache!

+- position_cache got interesting warnings by compiling with `-Weverything` regards to `.line_number()` and `.get_line_start`: Investigate!

 - Simplify formatting output using [fmtlib/fmt](https://github.com/fmtlib/fmt),
   which supports color output; related to C++20 std::format support